Joiry/HSL_Carp/slurm.md

 $ ls
 ~~~

-now let's make a copy of that directory
+Now let's make a copy of that directory so we'll be free to practice on it.

 ~~~
 $ cp -r backup/ practice
 $ ls
 ~~~

-let's compare the size of the two directories
+We can compare the size of the two directories and their contents using `du`

 ~~~
 $ du -shc *
 ~~~

-du stands for disk usage, what are the options we used?
+'du' stands for disk usage, what are the options we used?

 ~~~
 $ man du
 ~~~

-let's look at all the files on directory down
+Now look at all the files one directory level down.

 ~~~
 $ du -shc */*
 ~~~

-this is a fast, but not complete way to check all the files are fully copied
+This is a fast, but not complete, way to check all the files are fully copied.

 ~~~
 $ cd practice
 ~~~

-these are small files, but we'll compress them using the queueing system
+These are small files, not typical of fastq data files you'll get from sequencing.
+But we will use them to demostrate both compressing files, and more importantly, using the queueing system.

-this is very important, never run anything processor intensive on the head nodes!
+This is very important, never run anything processor intensive on the head nodes!

-normally, don't do this, instead submit to a queue
+On an individual unix system you'd use a command like below (don't do this), but instead we should submit the command to the queue

-date; gzip Control_A.fastq; date
+`date; gzip Control_A.fastq; date`

-here I've used the date command and ';' to execute 3 commands, time stamping the compression duration
+Here I'd have used the date command and ';' to execute 3 commands, time stamping the compression duration

-imagine these files were much larger, we'd want to submit them to the queueing system
+Imagining these files were much larger, we'd want to submit them to the queueing system.

-sbatch is the main way to submit a job
+The queueing system on Longleaf is called Slurm, and `sbatch` is the main way to submit a job to the system.
-most of the slurm commands start with 's'
+Most of the slurm commands start with 's'

 ~~~
 $ sbatch --wrap="gzip Control_B.fastq"
 ~~~

-if you're really fast, you may even see this short job in the queue
+If you're really fast, you may even see this short job in the queue using `squeue`

 Eg, I would type: